 Victory Battery Metals Corp.
 Announces Share Consolidation and Name Change to Supreme Critical Metals Inc.

-VANCOUVER, October 22, 2024 - Victory Battery Metals Corp.
-(CSE:VR)(FWB:VR61)(OTC PINK:VRCFF) ("Victory" or the "Company") is pleased to announce that it intends to proceed with a name change to "Supreme Critical Metals Inc." (the "Name Change") and consolidation of its common shares on the basis of ten (10) pre-consolidation common shares for one (1) post-consolidation common share of the Company (the "Share Consolidation").
-The Board of Directors approved the Name Change and Share Consolidation on October 18, 2024.
-The Company will trade on the CSE under the new symbol "CRIT".
+VANCOUVER, October 25, 2024 - Victory Battery Metals Corp.
+(CSE:VR)(FWB:VR61)(OTC PINK:VRCFF) ("Victory" or the "Company") is pleased to announce that it has changed its name to "Supreme Critical Metals Inc." (the "Name Change") and consolidated its common shares on the basis of ten (10) pre-consolidation common shares for one (1) post-consolidation common share of the Company (the "Share Consolidation").
+The Company will trade on the CSE under the new symbol "CRIT" starting Monday, October 28, 2024.

-The Company currently has 47,442,222 common shares issued and outstanding.
-Accordingly, once the Share Consolidation is effective, the Company will have 4,744,222 common shares issued and outstanding, assuming there are no other changes in the issued capital of the Company.
+The Company currently has 4,744,222 common shares issued and outstanding post consolidation.

-The Company intends to also proceed with consolidating its outstanding options and warrants on a ratio of ten (10) to one (1), with the result that each consolidated option and warrant will entitle the holder to acquire one common shares at an exercise price of ten (10) times its original exercise price.
+The Company also consolidated its outstanding options and warrants on a ratio of ten (10) to one (1), with the result that each consolidated option and warrant will entitle the holder to acquire one common shares at an exercise price of ten (10) times its original exercise price.

-The Share Consolidation is being proposed in order to provide the Company with increased flexibility to seek additional financing opportunities and is subject to the approval of the Canadian Securities Exchange.
+The Share Consolidation will provide the Company with increased flexibility to seek additional financing opportunities.

 For further information, please contact: